 We all know my love for lamb goes beyond even my love for pumpkin beers and thus I am sad to say I haven’t had it much recently because it is so expensive.
 But the other night, at a friend’s birthday party, I met a chef named Larry Shifrin.
 He told me how he cooks lamb and that it involves hitting it after it cooks with an herbs and garlic marinade.
 I had to do a double take when he said it and check his drink.
 He wasn’t slurring.
 He wasn’t listing.
 He was enjoying an adult beverage, but he was by no means drunk.
 “Marinating after the grilling,” I thought to myself.
 “That’s a new one for me.”
 I looked at him and said, “Larry, tell me more about this process.”
 And he did and I knew it wouldn’t be long before I would be trying this method.
-Exactly one week later, I made this recipe which is his with only a few minor tweaks.
+Exactly one week later, I made Grilled Lamb with a Post Marinade which is his with only a few minor tweaks.

 Grilled Lamb PRE Marinade:

 - 1 tbsp finely chopped red onion